 Follow the instructions below according to which of the above DHCP options you want to use.
 When you have configured the DHCP Settings as you want them, click the Apply button to commit the new settings.
-The new DHCP settings must be saved and the Router must be restarted for the settings to go into effect.
-To Save & Reboot the Router, click on the Tools directory tab and then click the Admin menu button.
-In the Administrator Settings menu, click he Save & Reboot button.
+The new settings must be saved and the Router must be restarted for the settings to go into effect.
+To Save & Reboot the Router, click on the Tools directory tab and then click the Save & Reboot menu button.
+Click the Reboot button under Force the DSL-G604T to system restart.
+The Router will save the new settings and restart.
+Upon restarting the Router will automatically establish the WAN connection.